 Numbness in the pinky finger may result from pressure or damage to the nerves, the use of certain medications, and other issues.
-In some cases, stretching and taking regular work breaks may ease symptoms.
-However, some people may need medical treatment.
+In some cases, stretching and taking regular work breaks may ease symptoms of a numb pinky finger.

 This article will look at some possible causes of numbness in the pinky finger and some treatment options.